SYSTEMD-STUB(7) systemd-stub SYSTEMD-STUB(7)

 •Similarly, files foo.efi.extra.d/*.sysext.raw are packed up in a cpio archive and placed in the /.extra/sysext/ directory in the initrd file hierarchy.
 This is supposed to be used to pass additional system extension images to the initrd.
 See systemd-sysext(8) for details on system extension images.
 The generated cpio archive containing these system extension images is measured into TPM PCR 13 (if a TPM is present).

 •Similarly, files foo.efi.extra.d/*.confext.raw are packed up in a cpio archive and placed in the /.extra/confext/ directory in the initrd file hierarchy.
 This is supposed to be used to pass additional configuration extension images to the initrd.
 See systemd-confext(8) for details on configuration extension images.
-The generated cpio archive containing these system extension images is measured into TPM PCR 12 (if a TPM is present).
+The generated cpio archive containing these configuration extension images is measured into TPM PCR 12 (if a TPM is present).

 •Similarly, files foo.efi.extra.d/*.addon.efi are loaded and verified as PE binaries, and a ".cmdline" section is parsed from them.
 Addons are supposed to be used to pass additional kernel command line parameters or Devicetree blobs, regardless of the kernel image being booted, for example to allow platform vendors to ship platform-specific configuration.